 - Cookware made from metal, such as aluminum or cast iron, with a shiny ceramic coating on the inside (such as Le Creuset)

 The term ‘ceramic’ can be used to refer to either type of cookware.
 The main draw of ceramic cookware is that its smooth, shiny enamel coating is naturally non-stick.
 It doesn’t use PTFE and can easily be wiped clean.

-Enamel coated and ceramic cookware is generally safe for parrots.
-However, always read the packaging and instructions carefully before using it in a house with birds.
-Some ceramic cookware brands may use PFASs, such as PTFE, to boost the pan’s non-stick abilities.
+Enamel-coated and ceramic cookware is safe for parrots.
+However, always read the packaging and instructions carefully before using them in a house with birds.
+Some ceramic cookware brands may use PFASs, such as PTFE to boost the pan’s non-stick abilities.